AndrewAltimit/Neural-Net-REST-API-AWS/README.md

 ###### Inside the "AWS Deployment" folder you'll find the CloudFormation template, Lambda Function source code, custom Lambda Layers (NumPy, PIL), and the required S3 bucket contents.

 1. Upload the files in **Bucket Contents** to your S3 bucket.
 This includes the Lambda function code and some pre-trained FCNN and CNN models.
-These models were lightly trained with a batch size = 32 and epochs = 100, feel free generate more robust models using the local run method described at the bottom of the page.
+These models were lightly trained with a batch size = 32 and epochs = 100, feel free to generate more robust models using the local run method described at the bottom of the page.

 2. Create a new stack in CloudFormation and upload **template.json**.